A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Featured

-We looked at 10 states to get a sense of how premium subsidy amounts could decrease – or be eliminated entirely – when the subsidy enhancements expire
+We looked at 10 states to get a sense of how premium subsidy amounts are decreasing – or being eliminated entirely – now that the subsidy enhancements have expired

-After helping millions of individuals save significantly on premiums for five years, the Marketplace premium tax credit (“subsidy”) enhancements introduced by the American Rescue Plan (ARP) and extended by the Inflation Reduction Act (IRA) are due to sunset on Dec.
+After helping millions of individuals save significantly on premiums for five years, the Marketplace premium tax credit (“subsidy”) enhancements introduced by the American Rescue Plan (ARP) and extended by the Inflation Reduction Act (IRA) sunsetted on Dec.
 31, 2025.
-Without legislative action to extend the enhancements, major changes will take effect in 2026.
+Without legislative action to extend the enhancements, major changes have already taken effect in 2026.

-Here's what the end of enhancements would mean for enrollees’ wallets:
+Here's what the end of enhancements mean for enrollees’ wallets:

-• Subsidies will disappear for people with household incomes over 400% of the federal poverty level (FPL).
+• Subsidies have disappeared for people with household incomes over 400% of the federal poverty level (FPL).

-• Older enrollees in their 50s and 60s, and those in states with higher-than-average premiums – such as West Virginia, Wyoming, Vermont, Alaska, and Connecticut – will feel the financial impact of disappearing subsidies the most.
+• Older enrollees in their 50s and 60s, and those in states with higher-than-average premiums – such as West Virginia, Wyoming, Vermont, Alaska, and Connecticut – are feeling the financial impact of disappearing subsidies the most.
 (See our chart below for a detailed breakdown.)

-For everyone else – enrollees with a household income up to and including 400% FPL – subsidies will be smaller than they would otherwise have been, resulting in higher after-subsidy premiums.
+For everyone else – enrollees with a household income up to and including 400% FPL – subsidies are smaller than they would otherwise have been, resulting in higher after-subsidy premiums.

-How have ARP’s subsidy enhancements affected eligibility for Marketplace premiums?
+How did ARP’s subsidy enhancements affect eligibility for Marketplace premiums?

 Enrollment in the health insurance Marketplaces hit an all-time high for plan year 2025, with more than 24.3 million people signing up for private Marketplace plans during the open enrollment period for 2025 coverage.1